Support Graph Preconditioners for Off-Lattice Cell-Based Models: Numerical Benchmarks

 \section{Numerical Benchmarks}

-In the previous sections, we extended support graph theory to block-structured matrices, introduced the collision graph, and argued for constructing preconditioners directly from the collision graph.
+In the previous sections, we introduced the collision graph and block Laplacians, and we extended support graph theory to block-structured matrices, giving a class of preconditioners that can be contructed directly from the collision graph.
 Although we derived theoretical bounds on the eigenvalues of the preconditioned system, past experience with using the conjugate gradient method in finite precision arithmetic demonstrates that theoretical estimates often do not accurately predict performance in practice \cite{liesen2013krylov}.
-For this reason, we conduct benchmarking experiments to compare five preconditioning strategies: (1) no preconditioner, (2) the Jacobi preconditioner (i.e.,\ the diagonal of $\Gamma$), (3) the block Jacobi preconditioner (i.e.,\ the block diagonals of $\Gamma$), (4) the support graph MST preconditioner (as introduced in Section~\ref{sec:support_graph}), and (5) a modified support graph MST preconditioner which uses the same block diagonals as the original matrix $\Gamma$.
+For this reason, we conduct benchmarking experiments to compare six preconditioning strategies: (1) no preconditioner, (2) the block Jacobi preconditioner (i.e.,\ the block diagonals of $\Gamma$), (3) the symmetric block Gauss-Seidel preconditioner, (4) the MST preconditioner from Section~\ref{sec:vaidya}, (5) the augmented MST preconditioner from Section~\ref{sec:vaidya}, and (6) the block incomplete Cholesky preconditioner with no edge fill-in together with a diagonal shift $\alpha I$.

+Our implementation begins with collision detection using an axis-aligned bounding box approach \cite{tracy2009efficient} that achieves $\mathcal{O}\lb n \log n\rb$ complexity with an event-based algorithm.
+This produces an active set of edges representing potential contacts, from which we compute contact forces, contact areas, and friction blocks according to equation~\eqref{eq:cell_cell_friction} and the Hertz contact model.
+Our implementation uses a sweep and prune (SAP) algorithm without hierarchical subdivision, which limits our benchmarks to $n \leq 10^5$ cells where SAP remains efficient.

+The resulting contact graph is converted to a block-structured BCSR (Block Compressed Sparse Row) format for efficient matrix-vector products, with reverse Cuthill-McKee (RCM) ordering to improve cache locality.
+The MST-preconditioner is solved using an $LDL^T$ decomposition directly on the graph structure.
+The augmented MST uses nested conjugate gradient iterations following the flexible CG framework \cite{Notay2000}.
+Since we observed no iteration count improvements with augmentation, we did not pursue more efficient solution methods for this variant.
+All preconditioner construction operations (graph building, tree computation, and factorization) are cheaper than a single matrix-vector product, with friction blocks assembled during force calculation at no additional cost.

+The solver is implemented in C++ using an expression-based linear algebra system with custom block-structured vectors that leverage BLAS routines.
+The preconditioner construction process, comprising Prim's algorithm and tree assembly, is highly efficient, requiring less wall-clock time than a single matrix-vector product.
+After construction and factorization, solving with the MST preconditioner consumes 40–80\% of the time needed for one matrix-vector product.
+Notably, approximately one-third of this solving time is spent permuting matrix entries between two orderings: the RCM ordering used for matrix-vector operations and the ordering from Prim's algorithm used for factorization.
+This overhead suggests room for improvement through more sophisticated ordering strategies that simultaneously optimize both matrix-vector products and direct solves.

+For our convergence benchmarks, we employ a rigorous testing framework.
+We work with known solutions to compute true relative errors and use Gauss-Radau error estimators \cite{Meurant2024} to monitor conjugate gradient convergence.
+To ensure fair comparisons across all benchmarks, we use single-threaded execution throughout.